ckir/sindre-p/README.md

 ---

-All Promise Utils functions from github.com/sindresorhus bundled together!
+All Promise Utils functions from github.com/sindresorhus bundled together for use in Node.js!

 ## Installation
 ---